Menu

 IV.
 DATA SECURITY COORDINATOR

-The University has designated the Chief Information Security Officer (CISO), working together with the Data Security Information Response Team (DSIRT), to implement, supervise and maintain the WISP.
-See Appendix II for contact information for the CISO and DSIRT.
+The University has designated the Chief Information Security Officer (CISO), working together with the Chief Information Officer (CIO) and the Data Security Information Response Team (DSIRT), to implement, supervise and maintain the WISP.
+See Appendix II for contact information for the CISO, CIO and DSIRT.
 Together, they will be responsible for:

-5. Conducting training sessions for all University employees, and independent contractors, including temporary and contract employees, who have access to PI and PHI on the elements of the WISP.
+- Conducting in-person or online, synchronous or asynchronous, training sessions for all University employees, and independent contractors, including temporary and contract employees on the elements of the WISP.
 All attendees at such training sessions are required to certify their attendance at the training, and their familiarity with University requirements for ensuring the protection of PI and PHI.

 V. INTERNAL RISKS